OWASP/owasp-java-encoder/README.md

 News
 ----
+### 2024-08-20 - 1.3.1 Release
+The team is happy to announce that version 1.3.1 has been released!
+* fix: add OSGi related entries in the MANIFEST.MF file (#82).
+* fix: java.lang.NoSuchMethodError when running on Java 8 (#80).

 ### 2024-08-02 - 1.3.0 Release
 The team is happy to announce that version 1.3.0 has been released!
 * Minimum JDK Requirement is now Java 8